dgpv/SASwap_TLAplus_spec/README.md

 ## Authors and contributors

-The contract specification is created by Dmitry Petukhov based on the explanations and diagrams presented by Ruben Somsen
+The contract specification was created by Dmitry Petukhov based on the explanations and diagrams presented by Ruben Somsen